yjg30737/pyqt_csv_viewer/README.md

 # pyqt_csv_viewer
-PyQt5 CSV viewer
+PyQt5 CSV and Excel viewer

-This is a PyQt application that allows you to view the contents of each CSV file in a specific folder using a QTableWidget.
+This is a PyQt application that allows you to view the contents of each CSV and excel file in a specific folder using a QTableWidget.

+You can sort and search the data in any excel files or csv files.

 ## Requirements
 * PyQt5 >= 5.14
 * pandas
+* openpyxl

 ## How to Use
 1. git clone ~